-First and second detentions will be held on Wednesday mornings from 7:30 - 8:10 am and Friday afternoons from 2:30 to 3:10 in Room 4.
+First and second detentions will be held on Wednesday mornings from 7:30 - 8:15 am and Friday afternoons from 3:00 to 3:45 with the Dean of Student Affairs.
 Once a fifth demerit is received, students have a ten-day window to coordinate with the Dean of Student Affairs to serve their detention on a Wednesday or a Friday.
 If the detention is not served in that window, it will result in a demerit for each day not served.
 During detention students will work on an appropriate activity as decided by the Dean of Student Affairs.
 Students should report to detention in full uniform.